Has anyone ever seen the movie ‘Rounders’?

 If you are a new player this might mean depositing anywhere in between $50-$500 and hold your ‘roll’ on the poker site.
 You should deposit as much as you can afford in order to take advantage of first deposit bonus.
 These bonuses can oftentimes double your deposit or more depending on the poker site and deals available at the time.

-A large bankroll is a buffer for a poker player.
+A large bankroll is a buffer for a poker player – and building a bigger bankroll should always be one of your goals.
 It ensures that even during an extremely bad run of cards there are sufficient funds available to the player that he or she can keep playing despite the downswing.
 A bankroll is basically to the capital investment required to start a business and the cash flow required to keep it up and running.

 If a business doesn’t have sufficient cash flow it will no longer pay its creditors as they fall due, and it will eventual go bust.
 A similar situation will occur with a poker player who doesn’t follow correct bankroll management: the swings, which are an inherent part of poker, will eventually catch up.